threefoldtech/js-sdk/docs/tests/sals/automated_chatflows/test_vdc_dashboard.md

 - Deploy VDC
 - Deploy Mattermost.
-- Deploy another Mattermost.
+- Deploy another Mattermost in double test.
 - Check that Mattermost is reachable and certified.
-- Check that deploying another Mattermost deployed successfully.
+- Check that deploying another Mattermost deployed successfully in double test.

 ### test12_ZeroCI